fleetdm/fleet/docs/Using-Fleet/CIS-Benchmarks.md

 2. Manual - the element requires human intervention to be audited or remediated

 Fleet only implements automated audit checks.
 Manual checks require administrators to implement other processes to conduct the check.

-### MDM required
-Some of the policies created by Fleet use the [managed_policies](www.fleetdm.com/tables/managed_policies) table.
-This checks whether an MDM solution has turned on the setting to enforce the policy.
-Using MDM is the recommended way to manage and enforce CIS benchmarks.
-To learn how to set up MDM in Fleet, visit [here](/docs/using-fleet/mdm-setup).

 ## Levels 1 and 2
 CIS designates various benchmarks as Level 1 or Level 2 to describe the level of thoroughness and burden that each benchmark represents.